rajanssi/minipl-interpreter/documentation/accounting.md

 2.6 - Worked on interpreting expressions - 2h

-3.6 - Worked on input and output - 3h
+3.6 - Worked on input and output and boolean expression evaluation - 5h